Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: Typical methods to construct new examples

-(A standard proof is reducing $|r\omega^j+a|^2=r$ to $r^2-(a+1)r+a^2=0$ when $j=1,2$, and to $r^2+(2a-1)r+a^2=0$ when $j=0$.
-Then both discriminants of these two quadratic equations are negative when $a>1$.
-But a geometric explanation and a comparison of the orders of magnitudes also suffices.) \end{example} Such an explicit example is a helpful supplement to the discussion of good singular ends in Section~4, and to the Gauss-Bonnet type formulas in Section~5.
-Below we provide a somewhat different example. \begin{example} [Genus zero, one good singular ends and $\int_M K\mathrm{d}M=-8\pi$] \end{example} The good singular end $z=0$ has $\mathrm{ind}=1$ and $\tilde{d}=5$.
-We leave it to the interested reader to verify that it is regular, complete, without real period; in particular, the parameters $a,b\in\mathbb{C}$ could be chosen suitably so that $\phi\ne\bar\psi$ on $\mathbb{C}\backslash\{0\}$.
+Such an explicit example is a helpful supplement to the discussion of good singular ends in Section~4, and to the Gauss-Bonnet type formulas in Section~5.
+Below we provide a somewhat different example. \begin{example} [Genus zero, one good singular end and $\int K\mathrm{d}M=-8\pi$] The good singular end $z=0$ has $\mathrm{ind}=1$ and $\tilde{d}=5$.
+We leave it to the interested reader to verify that it is regular, complete, and it has no real periods; in particular, the parameters $a,b\in\mathbb{C}$ could be chosen suitably so that $\phi\ne\bar\psi$ on $\mathbb{C}\backslash\{0\}$. \end{example}